Do you want your content to go further?

 (2) Make It Easy To Share

 Promoting your own content is good.
-Having your audience advocates share it to their networks is even better.
-It's the equivalent to good word-of-mouth as people trust their friend's recommendation over that of the writer alone.
+Having your audience advocates share it with their networks is even better.
+It's the equivalent to good word-of-mouth as people trust their friend's recommendation over that of the content copywriter alone.

 So ensure that they can!

 Place tasteful social media share buttons and easy to copy hashtags and URLs, so when a reader decides they like your piece enough to pass it on, they can do it in an instant.

 This greatly extends the life of your post if it's working its way around the digital neighbourhood and becoming viral.

 Studies show that after the first launch, it's safe to assume 90% of your target audience will have unfortunately missed it.
 But that's ok!